Emping: Consumption

-Raw (unfried) emping is usually available in Indonesian traditional markets, while in snack stores, supermarkets, and restaurants mostly pre-packed, ready-to-eat emping is available.
+Raw (unfried) emping is usually available in Indonesian traditional markets, while in snack stores, supermarkets, and restaurants, mostly pre-packed, ready-to-eat emping is available.
 Most emping are flavoured (original), and served with a pinch of salt.
 Emping has been exported to the Netherlands, the United States and the Middle East.

 In the Netherlands, due to historic ties with Indonesia, packaged dried (raw) emping is also available for home frying.
-These are to be found in Indonesian specialty stores referred to by Indonesian names such as "Toko" or "Warung" (both meaning shop or store).
+These are to be found in Indonesian speciality stores referred to by Indonesian names such as "Toko" or "Warung" (both meaning shop or store).

 Emping is frequently served solely as a snack or accompaniment to Indonesian traditional dishes.
 They are often added as a crispy addition to Indonesian dishes such as soto, nasi uduk, sop buntut, gado-gado, lontong sayur, nasi goreng, nasi kuning, laksa, Mie aceh and bubur ayam.